Syphdias/hello-helm/README.md

 not get deleted on `helm unistall` even with explicit `delete` as `helm.sh/resource-policy`.

-## Configure PersistentVolume for nginx Pod
+## Configure PersistentVolume for hello-app Pod
-Option to create PV via PVC and mount PV at `/mnt/data/` in nginx Container:
+Option to create PV via PVC and mount PV at `/mnt/data/` in hello-app Container:
 `persistentVolume: True`

 ## Things to try
 [x] Dependencies
 [x] PSC or PV
-[ ] Deployment
+[x] Deployment
-[ ] Service
+[x] Service
 [x] Uninstall without removing service
 [x] Scaler
 [ ] Secrets and Environment Variables